pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

           prefix: my-folder-log
     ```

-    In the above example of `integrated-backup-schedule-s3.yaml`,  the `backupSchedule` configuration adds the `compactBackup` section based on the previous section.
-The key modifications are:
+    In the preceding example of `integrated-backup-schedule-s3.yaml`, the `backupSchedule` configuration is based on the previous section, with the following additions for `compactBackup`:

-    * Added `BackupSchedule.spec.compactInterval` field: This allows specifying a custom interval for log compaction backups.
-It is generally recommended to:
-      - Not exceed the scheduled snapshot backup interval
-      - Set about one-half or one-third of the scheduled snapshot backup interval
+    * Added the `BackupSchedule.spec.compactInterval` field to specify the time interval for log backup compaction.
+It is recommended not to exceed the interval of scheduled snapshot backups and to keep it between one-half to one-third of the scheduled snapshot backup interval.

-    * Added `BackupSchedule.spec.compactBackupTemplate` field:
+    * Added the `BackupSchedule.spec.compactBackupTemplate` field.
+Ensure that the `BackupSchedule.spec.compactBackupTemplate.s3` configuration matches the `BackupSchedule.spec.logBackupTemplate.s3` configuration.

-      - The `BackupSchedule.spec.compactBackupTemplate.S3` configuration must remain consistent with `BackupSchedule.spec.logBackupTemplate.S3`
+  For the field description of `backupSchedule`, refer to [BackupSchedule CR fields](backup-restore-cr.md#backupschedule-cr-fields).

 2. After creating `backupSchedule`, use the following command to check the backup status: